24. Independent living tax credit for seniors (Line 462)

 - the expenses incurred for the first 60 days of the 70-day stay.

 You cannot claim the independent living tax credit for seniors for any of the following expenses:

-- expenses for which anyone (you, your spouse or another person) received or is entitled to receive a reimbursement, unless the reimbursement was included in that person's income and the reimbursement cannot be deducted elsewhere in that person's income tax return (such as on line 236 or 297);
+- expenses for which you, your spouse or someone else received or is entitled to receive a reimbursement, unless the reimbursement was included in that person's income and cannot be deducted elsewhere in that person's income tax return (such as on line 236 or 297);

-- expenses included in the calculation of another refundable or non-refundable tax credit claimed by anyone (you, your spouse or another person), such as a tax credit for medical expenses or the tax credit for home-support services for seniors.
+- expenses included in the calculation of another refundable or non-refundable tax credit claimed by you, your spouse or someone else, such as a tax credit for medical expenses or the tax credit for home-support services for seniors.